 The large EVA handle knobs provide comfort and prevent slippage while fighting large fish.
-The reel comes in both left and right-hand side configuration.
+The reel comes in both left and right-hand side configurations.

-With unparalleled performance and ease of use, the Lew’s Mach 2 SLP baitcasting reel is our pick for the best all-round baitcasting reel for beginners.
+With unparalleled performance and ease of use, the Lew’s Mach 2 SLP baitcasting reel is our pick for the best all-around baitcasting reel for beginners.